 We’re looking forward to receiving your best work!

-Pixel Heart Literary Magazine is currently open for submissions for its third issue, on the theme of ‘Nature’.
+Pixel Heart Literary Magazine is currently open for submissions for its fourth issue, which has the theme of Joy.

 There is no submission fee, and submissions are open to all – experienced and new writers alike.